zmitchell/tinkering.xyz/content/lazy-grad-student.md

 +++
-title = "Lazy grad student is lazy" date = 2020-11-12 draft = false
+title = "Using notifiers to give yourself the day off" date = 2020-11-12 draft = false
 [extra]